Days out and activities for SEND children and young people

 Swimming pools

-Visit our community directory to find swimming activities and clubs near you.
+Visit our Local Offer Directory to find swimming activities and clubs near you.

-For many parents of SEND children and young people, getting their haircut can be a challenging experience.
+For many parents of SEND children, getting their haircut can be tough.

-Children and young people with sensory processing difficulties, such as autism, may find it difficult to filter out noises and they may experience an increased sensitivity to sounds, smells, sights, taste and touch.
+Children and young people with sensory processing difficulties, like autism, may find it hard to filter out noise.
+They may also be sensitive to sounds, smells, sights, taste, and touch.
 This may result in a sensory overload.

-Hairdressers are becoming more aware of children and young people with sensory processing difficulties and if discussed before the appointment, are often happy to make reasonable adjustments.
+Hairdressers are now more aware of children and young people with sensory issues.
+If discussed before the appointment, the hairdressers are often happy to make changes.

 To prepare, you can: